 He looked wistful, saying, “I can still remember the smell of the waxer.”

 Beckmann stared at him, then laughs.
 “I don’t even know what you’re talking about,” she said.

 For Hanson, the late 1990’s on campus ushered in a Mac Lab and computer programs like Photoshop.
 “We were talking about this the other day,” he says.
 “You look at some of the projects we did on the computer and you just think, ‘How did we think that they were any good?’
 It was just the simple fact that you could do them on a computer that made it really awe-inspiring.”

 All three credit Simpson professors for focusing on basic art concepts, which provided the proper foundation for doing their own work.

 Beckmann, who majored in Spanish and corporate communications, remembers how Art Professor David Richmond had students spend six weeks drawing, with compasses, protractors and rulers, before they could advance to computers.

-“We had to start with the basics,” she says.
+“We had to start with the basics,” she said.

 For the record, you don’t have to hold a Simpson degree to work at Lessing-Flynn.
 The agency also employs two Central College graduates.

-“We push them over to the other side of the office,” Hanson jokes.
+“We push them over to the other side of the office,” Hanson joked.